-Robert Smithson said that ‘art degenerates when it approaches gardening’ and it was with some discomfort that I accepted the invitation from Christie’s of London to participate in a photographic commission of Britain’s ‘finest’ historic gardens.
+Robert Smithson suggested that ‘art degenerates when it approaches gardening’ and it was with some unease that I accepted the invitation from Christie’s of London to participate in a photographic commission of Britain’s ‘finest’ historic gardens.
 I’d always felt there was something sinister about ‘quality’ gardens or ideas of paradise within the tranquil confines of the walled garden and as Smithson reminds us ‘dreadful things happened in half forgotten Edens’.

 Christie’s Press Release